InseeFrLab/onyxia-quarto/README.md

 # onyxia-quarto

-A Quarto extension for authoring Onyxia presentations
+A Quarto extension for authoring [Onyxia](https://github.com/InseeFrLab/onyxia) documents.

+## Available formats

+For now, there is only one available format: `onyxia-revealjs`.

 ## Requirements